wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ### What to do tomorrow?
 ~~~

+## 28/01/2019
+### What have I done?
+More UX design.
+I found a JSON to TS converter and I will probably use it for API models.
+### What to do tomorrow?

 ## 27/01/2019
 ### What have I done?
 Fixed node packages.
 I was designing and considering the look and feel of this new update.
 It is good to have unique looks on different platforms but I won't do that.
 This update aims to provide better user experience and stability.